Causes of Hair Loss for Black Men

 Also, because Afro hair is kinky the cuticles do not lay flat because of the curved nature of the shaft.
 Dreadlocks defy the natural curls/kink of afro hair through the processes of locking and re-twisting, which involves pulling and tugging, potentially causing the hair bulb to gradually separate from the hair follicle over a period of time causing sustained hair loss and hair thinning.

 Repetitive and sustained pulling of your hair through re-twisting causes tension around the hair follicles which can result in inflammation which can cause scarring around the scalp and permanent hair loss or balding.
+If you have dreadlocks and are suffering from hair loss, click here for more tips on prevention treatment.

 I Have Dreadlocks and Think I’m Suffering from Traction Alopecia – What Should I Do?